 The Dreamcast version of Sonic Adventure was the first Sonic game allowing you to raise Chao.
-The Chao breeding system in SADX is very different from the one used in the original game.
+The Chao breeding system in SADX has many differences from the one used in the original game.
 There is a lot of evidence (leftover animation data, Chao Karate textures, data structure similarity and model format seldom used elsewhere in the game etc.) suggesting that the SADX Chao system is the SA2B system slapped on top of SADX engine.
-I’m no Chao expert and there are much better resources like the Chao Island where you can learn about Chao differences between different games, including SA1, SADX and SA2B.
+There are dedicated resources like the Chao Island where you can learn about Chao differences between different games, including SA1, SADX and SA2B.
 This blog post isn’t going to focus on smaller details like behaviors learned from different animals or new stats.
 Instead, here’s a list of basic differences between SA1 and SADX Chao:

 - Chao Adventure vs Tiny Chao Garden.
 The original game used the Dreamcast’s VMU for a minigame called Chao Adventure.
 You could put your Chao on the VMU using the VMU Transporter to “take it out for a walk” in Chao Adventure, where you could increase the Chao’s stats and find different fruits.
 The minigame was also the only way to name the Chao and see its stats in the Dreamcast version, while in SADX you can see the stats when you pick up the Chao, and there’s a name machine in each Chao Garden.
 The Gamecube version has a different minigame called Tiny Chao Garden (which requires a Game Boy Advance) that has music, colored graphics and more interaction than Chao Adventure.
 There are different versions of Tiny Chao Garden that come with SADX, Sonic Advance and Sonic Advance 2.
 The PC and nextgen console versions don’t have any of the minigames.